 The remarkable Byzantine mosaics are seen in Ravenna © Jaunting Jen/Shutterstock

 Go southwest in Italy to Campania and see the Amalfi Coast.
-It is spectacularly beautiful, despite the heavy tourist numbers in summer - spring and autumn are quieter.
-If you are looking for a beach holiday, visiting the Amalfi Coast is a mandatory thing to do in Italy.
+It is spectacularly beautiful and if you are looking for a beach holiday, visiting the Amalfi Coast is among the mandatory things to do in Italy.
+In fact, our readers voted it to be one of the most beautiful places in Europe.

 The Amalfi Coast (Costiera Amalfitana) lays claim to being Europe’s most beautiful stretch of coast, its corniche road winding around the towering cliffs that slip almost sheer into the sea.
 By car or bus, it’s an incredible ride (though it can get mighty congested in summer), with some of the most spectacular stretches between Salerno and Amalfi.